In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.

 The pump-out block and the channels must be kept clear through filtering and routine maintenance, though, because the connections in this system are pretty intricate.
 Otherwise, likely, the channels will quickly clog and stop working.

-4. A low-Pressure Septic System
+4. A low-pressure Septic System

 However, instead of waiting for gravity to do all the work, this system uses a low-pressure pumping effect to force water into the tank and out to the soil.
-Water drains and dissipates into the surrounding soil more quickly as it moves and spreads.

 5. Aerobic Septic System

 Anything organic is greatly destroyed by oxygen.
-This is a well-known biological fact, particularly when it comes to decaying matter.
-The Aerobic Septic system exposes wastewater to oxygen, hastening the breakdown and later evaporation processes.
+This is a well-known biological fact, particularly concerning decaying matter.

 6. Mound System

-Septic tank effluent travels to a pump chamber, is measured, and pumped to the mound.
 The effluent is treated as it enters the trench, passes through the sand filter, and then disperses into the native soil.

 Furthermore, Mound systems require significant space and recurring maintenance, although they can be a good solution for some soil conditions.